Roll Out Lightning Experience to Your Users

 To learn more about each of these tools, see Adjust Your Existing Customizations in Salesforce Help.

 There comes a time in every successful project were you’ve planned everything, executed on all those plans, and then the launch date arrives.
 If this is your Broadway musical, then it’s opening night, and Salesforce admin, it’s your time to shine!

-When it’s launch time, set up the desired users so they can access Lightning Experience.
-If you’re doing a “big bang” rollout, set up everyone at once.
+When it’s launch time, set up access to Lightning Experience for the intended group of users.
+If you’re doing a “big bang” rollout, set up everyone in your org.
 But if you’re rolling out to users gradually, set up just the users for your first group (and so on).
 Let’s take a closer look.

 To use Lightning Experience, users must have the Lightning Experience User permission.
-This permission is automatically enabled in all standard Salesforce profile.
+This permission is automatically enabled in all standard Salesforce profiles.
 But custom profiles don’t usually include this permission by default.